matthewfranglen/postgresql-fdw/slides/04-joining-different-databases.md

-##  Joining Different Databases
+##  Limitations

-Eventually your data outgrows your database
+The way that data is stored

+And the way it is manipulated

+Limit how fast certain queries can run

-You have to join across different databases
+Different arrangements have different performance

-These don't all have to be postgres

 ---